 The paleographic fonts

-or OpenType format.
-The Windows and Mac versions of the fonts
+OpenType format.
+The Windows and Mac versions of the fonts are

 breathing marks, accents and other special characters necessary to

-reproduce the standard character form text of
+reproduce the standard character form text of codices and papyri.

-papyri do not show (display) diacritics at all or seldom
+not show (display) diacritics at all or seldom rarely, however, because

 Hence with these fonts you can type faithful

-You can also use them running Linux.
-I have successfully tried
+also use them running Linux.
+I have successfully tried them under

 Some of the fonts contain OpenType features (discretianory